Mr. Debashish SenHealth Physicist (Scientist G)/RSO Inter University Accelerator Centre

 - Always wear your assigned TLD badge/pocket dosimeter.
 TLD badge must be worn routinely.
 These badges are sent to BARC quarterly for processing.

 - You can take your personal badge when you visit other facilities.

-- Do not eat, drink, or smoke in laboratory, except in specified areas.
-Eating includes gum, candy and beverages.
+- Do not eat, drink, or smoke in the laboratory, except in specified areas.
+Eating includes gum, candy, and beverages.